 Deuteronomy 16: 16 – 17: ” 16 Three times in a year shall all thy males appear before the Lord thy God in the place which the Lord shall choose in the feast of unleavened bread, and in the feast of weeks, and in the feast of tabernacles: thou shalt not appear before the Lord thy God empty.
 17 Each one according to his ability, according to the blessing of the Lord thy God which he has given thee.”

 The Lord gives us many blessings and we are to celebrate Shavuot with the blessings he has given us.
 Giving is one way we can do that.
 You can give an offering to your favorite Hebrew community.
 My family and I don’t have a Hebrew community near us so we like to give to Hebrew communities that have blessed us.
-I’ll list a few that I like to listen to:

 The Book of Ruth is traditionally read during the feast of Shavuot because the story occurs during the wheat harvest.
 You don’t have to read the book of Ruth, but I think it’s fun to read since it occurs during this time in history!